The Case Against "Western Civilization"

 Let's start with its obsolescence.
 The idea of "the West" as representing a unique cultural achievement in contrast to the rest of the world has ancient roots, going back to the Greeks' contrast between their own civilization and that of the Eastern "barbarians" of the Persian Empire.
 But the phrase "Western civilization" or "Western culture" is mostly a product of the past few centuries, as a way of contrasting the unique cultural heritage of Europe against that of other parts of the world and particularly against more primitive cultures with whom Europeans came into contact.

-This is the part that has become obsolete, in much the same way that the term “Third World,” which you still hear a few people throwing around these days, is a relic of the Cold War era.
-If there is a distinctive culture of reason, science, individualism, free markets, and representative government that used to distinguish “the West,” it is clear that this has long since stopped being exclusive to any region.
+This is the part that has become obsolete, in much the same way that the term "Third World," which you still hear a few people throwing around these days, is a relic of the Cold War era.
+If there is a distinctive culture of reason, science, individualism, free markets, and representative government that used to distinguish "the West," it is clear that this has long since stopped being exclusive to any region.
 These ideas may have been mostly European in their origins (with contributions from North Africa and the Near East), but they have since spread over too much of the earth to still be defined in geographic terms.
 India is a rising scientific and technological powerhouse; Southeast Asia is a center of trade and industrialism; the fiercest battle for political freedom is currently being fought in Hong Kong.
-And since the gap between “West” and “East” was once supposed to include the “despotic” cultures of Eastern Europe, I should note that the second-fiercest battle for freedom is being fought in Belarus, who are borrowing tactics from Hong Kong.
+And since the gap between "West" and "East" was once supposed to include the "despotic" cultures of Eastern Europe, I should note that the second-fiercest battle for freedom is being fought in Belarus, where they are borrowing tactics from Hong Kong.